dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-notes.md

     }
     ```

     This code is the blank `NotesViewModel` where you'll add properties and commands to support the `AllNotes` view.
-Notice that the `CommunityToolkit.Mvvm.Input` namespace is being imported.
-This namespace provides some command-types that invoke methods asynchronously.

 01. In the `Notes` class code, add the following properties:

     :::code language="csharp" source="../snippets/viewmodel-shared/csharp/Notes/ViewModels/NotesViewModel.cs" id="properties":::

     The `AllNotes` property is an `ObservableCollection` that stores all of the notes loaded from the device.
-The two commands will be used by the view to trigger the actions of creating a new note or selecting an existing note.
+The two commands will be used by the view to trigger the actions of creating a note or selecting an existing note.

 01. Add a parameterless constructor to the class, which initializes the commands and loads the notes from the model: